 At various times throughout the year faculty and staff members may be responsible for the supervision of various programs in which minors (individuals under the age of 18) participate on campus.
-If a faculty or staff member suspects that a minor on campus is a victim of physical or sexual abuse they should notify the Department of Public Safety, a campus administrator (i.e. supervisor), and the Children's Division of the Department of Health and Human Services (the Department).
+If a facul-

 By law, a mandatory reporter must notify the Department directly and not just supervisors.
 All faculty and staff responsible for the supervision of a child for any part of a 24 hour day are considered mandatory reporters under RSMo.
 210.110 & 210.115.
 Responsible employees cannot leave the onus of reporting in the hands of the chain of command of an organization.
 Fontbonne University shall not impede or inhibit any employee from reporting.
 No person making a report shall be subject to any sanction, including any adverse employment action, for making such report.
 If it is discovered that a mandatory reporter has not notified the department of possible abuse, the individual could be subject to be found guilty of a class A misdemeanor (up to 1 year in jail or \$1000 fine) per RSMo.
 210.165.